prashant9191/prashant9191/README.md

 </div>
 <h2>- Full Stack Web Developer skilled in MERN stack.</h2>
 <h2>- I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and make use of them to solve real-life problems </h2>
-<h1 align="center">If you like ❤️ my work, Support me by giving the Stars ✨ to my pinned Repos</h1>
+<p align="center">If you like ❤️ my work, Support me by giving the Stars ✨ to my pinned Repos</p>
 <!-- <p align="center">Currently Working on one of the best React Movie and Tv Show Search app</p>  -->